National Rugby League reserves affiliations: New South Wales clubs

 During the 2000–2001 period when South Sydney were excluded from the NRL competition, the club maintained a team in NSWRL organised competitions.

 In 2006, South Sydney had a club affiliation agreement with the Queensland Cup's Easts Tigers, but did not supply any contracted players to play in the Queensland Cup competition.

-From 2024 to 2025, South Sydney maintained a club affiliation agreement with the Townsville Blackhawks, but did not supply any contracted players to play in the Queensland Cup competition.
+From 2024–2025, South Sydney maintained a club affiliation agreement with the Townsville Blackhawks, but did not supply any contracted players to play in the Queensland Cup competition.